 “It’s not easy for a group of individuals, who do not know each other, to work collaboratively from the onset.
 It is even more difficult to ask that this collaboration occur online when the participants are not in the habit of working on the Internet.
 The practice of sharing needs to be joined with the tools that work for the culture.
 Finally, strategy includes the leadership, direction and project management of getting things going to work collaboratively online.

 It’s important to get participants/members first used to processing their information flow online.
 A framework such as Personal Knowledge Mastery can be used, but each person must be given time to practice, connect and get feedback.
 The community also needs to be nurtured, one relationship at a time, as the creators of Flickr realized:”

 “(…) Because culture is slow to change I would recommend starting with the simplest tool-set possible.
 Turn off most functions and only enable new ones when people start asking for more.
 As with tools, the same minimization principle goes for content.
 It is more important to build relationships and to draft the right people than it is to build the best content.
 Community trumps content online.
 Therefore, the focus should be on building connections.” —Harold Jarche

 I can relate to what Harold wrote in his post when I recall my commitment to a startup when I worked and supported a network of offline facilitators of learning programs or circles.
-There was an academy to develop and hone the pedagogical approach to deploy and facilitate learning programs for organizations.
+There was an academy to develop and hone the pedagogical approach to deploy and facilitate learning programs for organisations.
 A Slack was also used internally to connect the startup team and the facilitators to learn from each other’s facilitation experience in the trenches with the customers.